 Beryllium-Associated Worker Registry Dashboard (2018)

-Welcome to the launch of the new Beryllium-Associated Worker Registry (BAWR) Dashboard, developed by the Oak Ridge Institute for Science and Education (ORISE), BAWR project team, under a contract with the Department of Energy (DOE).
-The BAWR program began in 2002, and since its inception has tracked, monitored and analyzed data on workers exposed to beryllium and produced annual reports and summary data tables for over 30 DOE sites throughout the country.
+Welcome to the new Beryllium-Associated Worker Registry (BAWR) Dashboard, developed by the Oak Ridge Institute for Science and Education (ORISE) BAWR project team, under a contract with the U.S. Department of Energy (DOE).
+The BAWR program began in 2002, and since its inception has tracked, monitored, and analyzed data on workers exposed to beryllium and produced annual reports and summary data tables for more than 30 DOE sites throughout the United States.
 The first Registry publication reported data for 12,267 workers through 2005.
-In 2018, the Registry has grown to over 56,400 workers (including those at inactive reporting organizations such as Rocky Flats and some retrospective data provided prior to the 2002 start date of the Registry).
+In 2018, the Registry has grown to more than 56,400 workers (including those at inactive reporting organizations such as Rocky Flats and some retrospective data provided prior to the 2002 start date of the Registry).

 This BAWR Dashboard for 2018 is the premiere launch of a tool that will now be used to present the BAWR data on an annual basis.
-As a means of providing a better user experience with this new tool, the BAWR program is transitioning from presenting data in a paper-based format annual report to an interactive digital format or a Dashboard.
-This transition from a paper-based system to a digital format is intended to improve the user experience and allow for interaction with and visualization of data contained in the Registry.
-The BAWR Dashboard contains the same sections of data, graphs, tables and figures as the paper-based annual reports but is presented within the Dashboard format.
+As a means of providing a better user experience with this new tool, the BAWR program is transitioning from presenting data in a paper-based annual report to an interactive digital format, or a Dashboard.
+This transition from paper to digital format is intended to allow for interaction with and visualization of data contained in the Registry.
+The BAWR Dashboard contains the same sections of data, graphs, tables and figures as the paper-based annual reports, but is presented within the Dashboard format.

 - To interact with the data explorer, hover over any of the graphics on the screen and click on your selection for more information.

 - Once the selected graphic is open, roll the cursor over data to enable a pop-up screen with more detailed information.

 - When you have completed your review of the graphic, please click on the ‘x’ button located in the upper right-hand corner of the graphic.